seqan/seqan/manual/source/Tutorial/Graphs.rst

 Each vertex and each edge in a graph is identified by a so-called descriptor.
 The type of the descriptors is returned by the metafunction :dox:`VertexDescriptor`.
 In our example, we define a type ``TVertexDescriptor`` by calling :dox:`VertexDescriptor` on our graph type.
-Analogously, there is the metafunction :dox:`Graph#EdgeDescriptor Edge Descriptor` for edge descriptors.
+Analogously, there is the metafunction :dox:`Graph#EdgeDescriptor` for edge descriptors.

 We can now create the graph ``g`` of our type ``TGraph``.